1. How do I see a Dietitian at Roswell?

 Visit the National Institutes of Health’s Office of Dietary Supplements for more information about dietary supplements. www.ods.od.nih.gov

-7. I go back and forth between diarrhea and constipation.
-What can I eat to relieve these symptoms?
+7. What can I eat to relieve diarrhea and constipation symptoms?

 The right type of fiber in your diet can help.
 Soluble fibers will get gummy or sticky when wet because they absorb water.
 Oats/oatmeal are a great example of soluble fiber.
 In contrast, insoluble fibers do not absorb as much water.
 Most raw vegetables contain insoluble fibers and do not become gummy or sticky when they come in contact with water.